 The college maintains an online system for electronic reporting.
-The reporter may choose to provide their identity or may choose to report anonymously.
-The system will notify the user, before they enter information, that entering personally identifiable information may serve as notice to the college for the purpose of initiating an investigation.
-Anonymous reports can be filed using the link from www.waubonsee.edu/title-ix.
-Where a reporter chooses to provide their identity and contact information, the college will respond to the reporter within 12 hours.
+The reporter may choose to provide his/her identity or may choose to report anonymously.
+The system will notify the user, before he/she enters information, that entering personally identifiable information may serve as notice to the college for the purpose of initiating an investigation.
+Anonymous reports can be filed at https://cm.maxient.com/reportingform. php?WaubonseeCC&layout\id=6.
+Where a reporter chooses to provide his/her identity and contact information, the college will respond to the reporter within 12 hours.